Burke-Lauenroth-Lab/workflow_guidelines/README.md

     * __Master branch__: Any commit on the master branch aims to be deployable.
 Such commits are usually the result of merging/rebasing with a feature or bugfix branch.
 Once deployable a unique version number is released.
 Deployable for us means that commits are tested.
     * __Bugfix branches__: When a bug is discovered on the master branch, a bugfix branch and an issue should be created.
 The issue should be assigned to the _master_ milestone.
 A bugfix branch should be named after the respective issue.
 An example of a bugfix branch would be bugfix_16, which represents issue #16.
     * __Feature branches__: Everything else should be a feature branch, which is where code development is done before it is merged back to master.
 Each feature branch needs its own __milestone__.
 Any bugfixes needed on a feature branch should be directly committed to the feature branch.
 Feature branches should have descriptive but concise names in upper camel case, such as feature_BetterErrorMessages.

-#### Issues <a name="issues"/>

-Issues are the smallest unit of reporting and are repository specific.
-Issues can pertain to tasks, questions, proposed enhancements, and bugs.
-For bug fixes, the issue should revolve around a containable unit of code.
-Additionally, for each bug, a __bugfix__Issue#BugDescription__ branch should be created.

-##### Creating issues
-If you create an issue, decide to work on one, or you are assigned to one, then:
-* Assign it to a team member and/or yourself, if applicable
-* Add an __in progress__ label, if you are currently working on it
-* Add a __priority__ label, if it has a low priority or a high priority
-* Add a __category__ label, such as 'bug' or 'enhancement' or 'question'
-* Assign it to a milestone
-    * Master branch bug: the _master_ milestone
-    * Feature branch bug/enhancement: the respective milestone

-##### Closing issues
-* When the issue is resolved, [reference it](https://help.github.com/articles/closing-issues-using-keywords/) in the final commit that solves it (which can be done in the title or body).
-	* For example, including 'Fixes #45' or 'Closes #45' in the commit message will close issue #45 in the repository you are working in.
-	* Note: Issues will not be closed via reference until the branch is merged to master.
-If you are resolving an issue on a feature branch, please still use a reference, as it provides beneficial documention, but you should also manually close the issue afterwards.

 #### Milestones <a name="milestone"/>
 Milestones map to branches within a repository, and hold issues relating to that branch.
 Whenever you create a _feature_ branch, you should also create a respective milestone.